-Polio is caused by poliovirus, an enterovirus that is spread by swallowing food or water contaminated with stool from an infected person or by touching a contaminated surface, then touching the mouth.
+Polio is caused by poliovirus, an enterovirus Overview of Enterovirus Infections Enteroviruses are a group of viruses.
+Enterovirus infections affect many parts of the body and may be caused by any of several different viral strains.
+Enterovirus infections may be caused by... read more that is spread by swallowing food or water contaminated with stool from an infected person or by touching a contaminated surface, then touching the mouth.
 Sometimes poliovirus is spread through saliva from an infected person or droplets expelled when an infected person sneezes or coughs.
 People become infected when they inhale airborne droplets or touch something contaminated with the infected saliva or droplets.

 The infection usually begins in the intestine.
 It may then spread to the parts of the brain and spinal cord that control the muscles.

 In the early 20th century, polio was widespread throughout the United States and elsewhere.
-Today, because of extensive vaccination, polio outbreaks have largely disappeared in developed countries, and most doctors have never seen a new polio infection.
+Today, because of extensive vaccination, polio outbreaks have largely disappeared.
 The last case of wild (natural) poliovirus infection in the United States occurred in 1979.
 The Western Hemisphere was certified polio-free in 1994.
 A global polio eradication program is under way, but cases of wild poliovirus infection still occur in Pakistan and Afghanistan and were last reported in Nigeria in 2018.